Bruxism: What is it?

 • Muscle aches

-There have been many treatments over the years; however, the only proven treatments for bruxism are mandibular advancement devices, hypnosis and occlusal splints.
-Occlusal splints (also known as night guards) are small plastic mouth guards, they protect the teeth from premature wear, reduce jaw muscle activity and the noise of teeth grinding.
-This prevents premature wear and the need for advanced medical treatment.
+There have been many treatments over the years.
+The only proven treatments for bruxism are mandibular advancement devices, hypnosis and occlusal splints.
+Occlusal splints (also known as night guards) are small plastic mouth guards.
+They protect the teeth from premature wear, reduce jaw muscle activity and the noise of teeth grinding.
+This prevents premature wear of your teeth and the need for advanced medical treatment.
 Though they are the treatment of choice, it should be known that they are a control and not a cure.

-If you think you have bruxism, consult your dentist as soon as possible, it is a manageable condition with some professional insight.
+If you think you have bruxism, consult your dentist.
+It is a manageable condition with some professional insight.